-- 15. Monitors students with disabilities, 504 students, or EL students who may require closer observation than other students or who need special assistance. - 16.
-With examiner supervision, assists in accounting for all classroom test materials (Test materials should be returned to the School Test Coordinator by the Examiner). - 17.
+- 2. Assumes responsibility for assigned students. - 3.
+Assists the examiner in applying and enforcing prescribed calculator, cell phone, and electronic device guidelines. - 4.
+With examiner supervision, assists in accounting for all classroom test materials (Test materials must be returned to the SchTC by the Examiner). - 5.
 Assists the Examiner in maintaining strict test security.